-The head of the Deutsche Bank division that loaned Trump $364 Million just got a big promotion
+The head of the Deutsche Bank division that loaned Trump $364 million just got a big promotion

 Trump’s relationship with the bank hit a rough patch after it lent him $640 million to finance the construction of his Chicago hotel and condo tower in 2005.
 When the 2008 financial crisis hit, the housing market tanked just as the project neared completion.
 Trump had personally guaranteed the loan with $40 million of his own money.
 Struggling to keep up with his loan payments, he sued the bank for $3 billion, claiming it had caused the global financial crisis, which had in turn slowed down condo sales in his building.

-The dispute was ultimately settled, but according to one banker who was close to the deal, as far as the bank’s commercial lending division was concerned, “He was persona non grata after that.”
+The dispute was ultimately settled, but according to one banker who was close to the deal, as far as the bank’s commercial lending division was concerned, “he was persona non grata after that.”
 At this point, Trump’s business with the bank seemed to shift exclusively to the private side.

 The private bank currently holds four Trump loans.
 In addition to the financing for Trump’s DC hotel, it made two loans, totaling $125 million, to bankroll his company’s purchase and redevelopment of the Doral golf course in Miami.
 The bank also loaned Trump $69 million to refinance debt related to the Chicago project.